Alkemist0/AdventOfCode2024/README.md

 Specific notes about the puzzles after I've solved them.

 - Day 4 part 2 took me 8 tries because I missed the fact the pattern could be rotated 90°, earlier in the instructions it looked like it had to be 180°.

+# Update

+As of day 6, have decided to stop doing the challenges.
+I don't currently have the time to dedicate to solving them.
+I will continue to use this repo for future years' challenges, if I decide to do them.